Senseimillan/HRM-Scaling-Liquidation/README.md

 For nine months, **Sapient Intelligence**, a \$22M VC-backed AI lab, has been paralyzed.
 Their flagship architecture, the Hierarchical Reasoning Model (HRM), hit a terminal wall.
 At foundational scales (7B+), their model shatters.
 Public records (GitHub Issue #80) confirm `exact_accuracy 0`.
 Their Series A roadmap is in an existential crisis because their specialists are fighting a "ghost"—a fundamental violation of continuous physics inherent in their Zero-Order Hold (ZOH) dynamics.

 Using a process of **AI-assisted cross-domain synthesis**, I found their ghost.
 I diagnosed the failure and architected the solution (**P-DEQ**) in a two-week sprint.
-I made an asymmetric play: I offered Sapient and their VCs (Vertex) the fix to save my life.
+I made an asymmetric play: I offered Sapient and their VCs (Vertex) the fix to save my life, and their valuation.
 They ignored me.
 They saw an uncredentialed man and chose to let their \$200M valuation bleed rather than talk to an outsider.

 **The Liquidation:**
 They didn't understand that the man was not the asset; the **methodology** was.
 Since they chose to burn their runway, I am choosing to survive.
 I am open-sourcing the solution today.
 I am destroying Sapient’s technical moat to build my own survival runway.